d-ries/linux-essentials/06_software/99_assignments.md

 cacademo

 ## Task 9
-snap --> update local cache
+Search for a snap package via the description "resource monitor"

-snap search
+snap search resource monitor
-snap list (geinstalleerde)
-snap info
-snap install
-snap remove
-snap refresh (sowieso iedere dag upgrades) snap changes (historiek)

 ## Task 10
-Install btop via snap and run it.
+Read the information about the snap `btop`
+snap info btop

 ## Task 11
+Install the snap `btop`
+sudo snap install btop

+## Task 12
+Run btop

+## Task 13
+Show a list op installed snaps snap list

+## Task 14
+Remove the snap btop
+sudo snap remove btop

+## Task 15
+Show a list op installed snaps snap list

+## Task 16
+snap changes (historiek)

+## Task 17
-Install the snap 'asciiquarium' and run it snap install asciiquarium
+Check if the snap 'asciiquarium' exists.
+Read some info about the snap, install it and run it snap search asciiquarium snap info asciiquarium sudo snap install asciiquarium asciiquarium ctrl+c

-download tar and run

-dpkg ?

-Minetest client on Ubuntu Desktop
+## Task 18
+Try to install the minetest client on your Ubuntu Desktop and connect with the server to play the game.
+After installation you will find mimetest between your applicataions in the GUI.
+Make sure that your minetest server is runnen.
+If not, use ctrl+r and search for mimetest untill you see the following command: minetest --server --world ~/linuscraft/serverfiles/myworld --logfile ~/linuscraft/serverfiles/logfile.txt

+sudo apt install minetest